Max Meazza

-Max Meazza (born 19 May 1952) is a singer-songwriter and recording artist.
+Max Meazza (born 19 May 1952) is an Italian singer-songwriter and recording artist.
 He records for Polydor Records and Ariola Records, Appaloosa Records.

 Career

 Meazza is a former member of the country rock band PUEBLO, which was produced by La Bionda.
 He started with the band recording at Apple Studios in London in April 1974.
 He recorded a single in Germany for Ariola and went back to Milan in 1979.
 He signed for Appaloosa Records recording three albums: Shaving The Car, Personal Exile with Skip Battin of the American band The Byrds and Better Late Than Never.
 In 1985, he signed for Solid Air Records recording the album Nightime Call with guest Paolo Fresu.
 He recorded Summer of 71 published by Solid Air records via I.R.D.w.